davidsneighbour/kollitsch.dev/README.md

 This is the website setup and content for [kollitsch.dev](https://kollitsch.dev/).
-The site is currently hosted on Netlify and built via GoHugo and most of this repository is set up to work on Netlify and use its features.
+The site is hosted on Netlify and built via GoHugo and most of this repository is specifically set up to work on Netlify and use its features.

 - [Setup](#setup)
 	- [General Notes](#general-notes)